vanjacosic/sublime-anti-quit/README.md

 Sublime Anti Quit
 =================

-Accidental quitting protection for Sublime Text 3.
-A very simple plugin.
+ A very simple plugin, that provides accidental-quitting protection for Sublime Text 2 and 3.

 ## Usage